 The service provider is continuing to invest in the property to enhance people's wellbeing.
-The property has had renovation works to the garden and redecoration.
+The property has had areas decorated, flooring and furniture replaced.
+We were told of further work in respect of soft furnishing and reconfiguration of some communal areas.
 Arrangements are in place to ensure the environment is clean and safe.
 Individuals' rooms are personalised with their belongings on display which promotes belonging.